gloveboxes/dotNet-Core-IoT-RPi-Rover/README.md

 ![](./docs/banner.png)

-Outline

-1. Nice Image
-2. .NET Core IoT Open Source Project
-3. Starting your first project
-4. Sample
-5. How to Build, Deploy and Debug
-6. Where to get the Source Code
-7. IoT Central

 ## Why .NET Core

 [.NET Core](https://docs.microsoft.com/en-au/dotnet/core/) is an [open-source](https://github.com/dotnet/coreclr/blob/master/LICENSE.TXT), general-purpose development platform maintained by Microsoft and the .NET community on [GitHub](https://github.com/dotnet/core).
 It supports multiple programming languages, multiple platforms (Windows, macOS, and Linux), and muluiple processor architectures.
 It is used to build device, cloud, and IoT applications.